A Mysteriously Tight H$\alpha$-[O III] Correlation and Non-Case B Balmer Decrements Revealed by the Spectra from the James Webb Space Telescope NIRSpec Instrument: Results

 and obtained the best-fit coefficients $(k,b)=(1.03\pm0.03,-0.41\pm0.04)$, with the root mean square (rms) value of only 0.104.
 This linear form is shown as the solid black line in the figure, with the gray-shaded regions indicating the 2~$\sigma$ error range.
 Separating the PRISM and the Grating samples does not make any notable difference in the fitted relation.

 Such a tight linear correlation is unexpected, as not all the galaxies can be dust-free and therefore statistically the [O~\Romannum{3}] line must suffer more severe extinction than the ${\rm H\alpha}$ line does.
-To verify whether this could be due to our sample being somewhat biased because of our stringent requirement in the continuum fitting, we checked for the correlation using the results from two other teams, namely, the spectroscopic catalogs from the public releases of the JADES DR3 \citep[][]{DEugenio24_jadesdr3} and the DR4 of the Ultradeep NIRSpec and NIRCam Observations before the Epoch of Reionization program \citep[UNCOVER;][]{Bezanson2024_uncover,Price2024_uncover-spec}.
+To verify whether this could be due to our sample being somewhat biased {for unknown reasons}, we checked for the correlation using the results from two other teams, namely, the spectroscopic catalogs from the public releases of the JADES DR3 \citep[][]{DEugenio24_jadesdr3} and the DR4 of the Ultradeep NIRSpec and NIRCam Observations before the Epoch of Reionization program \citep[UNCOVER;][]{Bezanson2024_uncover,Price2024_uncover-spec}.
 Both catalogs are based on the PRISM spectra.
-We only used the objects with reliable spectroscopic redshifts $z_{\rm spec}$ from these catalogs (ranks A, B, C in JADES DR3; ranks 2, 3 in UNCOVER) and only retained those that have S/N~$\geq 3$ line fluxes in ${\rm H\alpha}$ and [O~\Romannum{3}] to be consistent with our sample selection.
+We only used the objects with reliable spectroscopic redshifts $z_{\rm spec}$ from these catalogs (ranks A, B, C in JADES DR3; ranks 2, 3 in UNCOVER) and only retained those that have reported ${\rm H\alpha}$ and [O~\Romannum{3}] detections at SNR~$\geq 3$ to be consistent with our sample selection (see Section 2.2.1).
 In total, there were 1128 and 164 spectra from JADES and UNCOVER used in the comparison, respectively.
 The correlation between ${\rm H\alpha}$ and [O~\Romannum{3}] from these independent measurements of two different teams is the same as ours, and the comparison is shown in the right panel of Figure~\ref{fig:line_relations}.
 There are 428 objects in common between our sample and the JADES sample.
 Had there been any systematic differences between these two sets, one would observe some offsets for these common objects in this comparison.
 However, no such offsets are seen.
 Therefore, we conclude that our sample is not biased, nor are our line measurements erroneous.
 Fitting the same linear relation with all three datasets combined (ours + JADES + UNCOVER), we got $(k,b)=(1.05\pm0.02,-0.37\pm0.01)$ and RMS value of 0.160; in other words, both the slope and intercept are only marginally different from what we obtained using only our sample.
 When fitting the same relation with JADES and UNCOVER alone, we got $(k,b)=(1.07\pm0.02,-0.43\pm0.02)$ and $(1.10\pm0.04,-0.41\pm0.06)$, and RMS values of 0.150 and 0.143, respectively.